top of page

 ABOUT US

-The project began in 2024, when songwriter Sy Richards — shaped by several projects between France and the UK (The Pretty Things, Demob Happy) — invited singer Ingrid Kruusmägi and multi-instrumentalist Félix Béguin (Catherine Ringer, Camille, Cerrone) to spend a day writing together.
-On day one, they gave themselves two hours to finish a song.
-That song became 08:30 Sunday, their first track — written before they even knew they were forming a band.
+The project took shape in 2024, when songwriter Sy Richards — influenced by various projects in the UK (The Pretty Things, Demob Happy) — invited singer Ingrid Kruusmägi and multi-instrumentalist Félix Béguin (Catherine Ringer, Camille, Cerrone) to an initial writing session.
+On the very first day, they set themselves a two-hour window to write a song.
+The result was 08:30 Sunday, their first track, written before they even knew they would become a band.

-This approach shaped Dream Journal, their debut EP: five dated entries where the guitars take on a soul-tinged grain (Dream n°16), lean into indie rock (Carry On), or open toward americana light (The Ballad of Willy Shaw), without ever overshadowing the vocals.
-Self-produced and recorded in Paris, the EP marks a first milestone: three musicians learning to breathe together, and a sound that moves forward with honesty rather than certainty.
+From this process emerged Dream Journal, their debut EP: five dated entries where guitars can take on a soulful grain (Dream No.16), lean towards indie-rock (Carry On), or open onto an Americana glow (The Ballad of Willy Shaw), without ever overshadowing the voices.

 8:30 Sunday - Single #1